 - Photocopies of any previously-issued Employment Authorization Document (EAD), if applicable.

-Bring your Part 1 OPT Checklist cover sheet, a completed OPT Recommendation Form and copies (not originals) of all of your OPT application materials (see step 3) to the OGS reception desk.
-You must use the Part 1 OPT checklist as the cover sheet for your application.
+Print out and sign the OPT Application Cover Letter along with a completed OPT Recommendation Form and copies (not originals) of all of your OPT application materials (see step 3) to the OGS reception desk.
+You must use the OPT Application Cover Letter as the cover sheet for your application.
 An OGS advisor will review your application and issue your new I-20.
 This can take up to 10 business days to process.
 The OGS will send an email to your NYU email address when your new I-20 is ready.

 Pick up your new I-20 at the OGS once you receive an email telling you that your new I-20 is ready.
-You will receive Part 2 of the OPT checklist with your new I-20.
+You will receive further instructions with your new I-20.

 Once you have received an updated I-20 with the OPT recommendation, make sure to sign your new I-20 in section #11 of the document, photocopy pages 1 and 3, include the photocopy of your new I-20 with the rest of your OPT application materials (Step 3) and make any suggested changes to your OPT application as recommended by an OGS advisor.